Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 Unusable audio or ambient noise

-🎞️ That’s why editors exist—to craft a beautiful narrative from the raw material.
+🎞️ This highlights the reason editors exist—to craft a beautiful narrative from the raw material.

 4. Licensing and Creative Rights

-Some companies view raw footage as intellectual property.
-The final edited film is the product you paid for; the raw clips are like the ingredients of a recipe—and they don’t always come included.
+Some companies consider raw footage as intellectual property.
+The final edited film is the product you paid for; the raw clips are like the ingredients of a recipe—and they are not always included.

 Should You Request Raw Footage?